|

 from a single slit Animation 1.
 Diffraction of water waves through an

-aperture of width ().
-As water waves
+aperture of width Single slit

 diffraction with visible light Consider